keybase/client/shared/chat/readme.md

 If you have a mix of small/big teams we can show a divider between them and truncate the small list.

-The inbox is mostly derived from the metaMap, but in order to get snippets/timestamps we pull the last message in the conversation.
+The inbox is entirely derived from the metaMap

-If you've unboxed the entire inbox you've basically retrieved a single message from each conversation.

 Edge cases:
 - Rekey: If you don't have the keys to unbox the conversation we tell you who can help you out (sometimes yourself)